Para shooting world cup: Narwal-Francis pair win India's third gold

 Narwal and Francis, who aggregated a World Record qualifying score of 565 to qualify in the top place, defeated the Chinese pair of Yang Chao and Min Li 17-11 in the final.

-Led by the Paralympic gold medallist Narwal, the Indian pair totalled 274.3 with Narwal getting 138.7 in the final six shots.
+Led by the Paralympic gold medalist Narwal, the Indian pair totaled 274.3 with Narwal getting 138.7 in the final six shots.
 If Narwal had consistent scores of 10s and 9s, Francis matched Narwal with 9s, a few 8s and 10.

 China’s Chao was impressive with four 10s but Min faltered in crucial moments.